If you are a dog owner, you will have experienced being on the receiving end of your dog’s bad breath at some point in time.

 Treating bad breath in your dog may require immediate veterinary assistance since chronic bad breath indicates a bigger health problem.

-Once they diagnosed it, the treatment will begin accordingly, and this helps to remove the bad breath.
+Once they are diagnosed, the treatment will begin accordingly, and this helps to remove the bad breath.

-Also, as a responsible pet owner, you can follow several steps to prevent bad breath in your dog if it’s an infrequent occurrence:
+As a responsible pet owner, you can follow several steps to prevent bad breath in your dog if it’s an infrequent occurrence.